Zoya-09/PowerBI/README.md

 # 🔍 Key Insights from the Dashboard

 - Sales totaled $1.57M with uneven profit distribution.
-- Office Supplies performed best, while Furniture showed high returns and low margins.
+- Office Supplies performed best, but also had highest return.
-- Consumer segment was most profitable compared to Corporate and Home Office.
+- Consumer segment was the most profitable compared to Corporate and Home Office.
 - Geographic and shipping mode analysis revealed opportunities for cost optimization and regional strategy.

 # 📈 Dashboard Preview